-A border collie is one of the working dogs which was used and bred for herding purposes in the Scottish borders, mostly for sheep.
+A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Due to all these great qualities, the breed is also competing with sports and other sheepdogs with great success.
 They are also referred to as the most intelligent domestic dog.

-Border Collies are famous and mostly compared with other similar size dogs such as German Shepherd, Golden Retriever and Labrador against their long lifespan.
+Border Collies are famous and mostly compared with other similar size dogs such as German Shepherd, Golden Retriever, and Labrador of their long lifespan.

 How Long Do Border Collies Live?